JPBureik/experiment-monitoring/server_setup.md

 -->

 ## Setting up the continuous data acquisition
-  * Download the Experiment Monitoring software:
+  * Download the Experiment Monitoring software and add its location to your `PYTHONPATH`:
     <pre>
     cd /mnt/code
     git clone -o quantumgitserver git@quantumgitserver.local:helium-lattice/experiment-monitoring.git
+    echo export PYTHONPATH=\$PYTHONPATH':/mnt/code/experiment-monitoring' >> ~/.bashrc
     </pre>
+    If on your setup the git repository is located at a different location, be sure to modify the last of the above commands accordingly.

   * Install the required packages and Python libraries:
     <pre>